Enable apps to share keychain items with each other by adding the apps to an access group.

 One of the first steps you take when you create any new app is to assign it a bundle ID, typically using reverse DNS notation, with a string like

 com.
-Before code signing your app during distribution, Xcode automatically prefixes the bundle ID with your team ID—the unique character sequence issued by Apple to each development team—and stores the combined string as the app ID.
+When code signing your app, Xcode automatically prefixes the bundle ID with your team ID—the unique character sequence issued by Apple to each development team—and stores the combined string as the app ID.
 The system recognizes this app ID as the name of your app’s private access group by including it in your access group array:

 Because app IDs are unique across all apps, and because the app ID is stored in an entitlement protected by code signing, no other app can use it, and so no other app is in this group.
 Any keychain items stored with this access group are private to App One.
 Similarly, if you have a second app with a bundle ID of